Feeding America Logo

 Meaning and History

 Until 2008, the charitable organization was known as America’s Second Harvest.
-However, this brand was not well-known to the general public despite its existence for nearly 29 years.
-The company changed its visual identity to draw attention to helping the hungry.
+However, despite its nearly 29-year existence, this brand was not well-known to the general public.
+The company changed its visual identity to draw attention to its efforts to help the hungry.
 Its new name, Feeding America, motivates the public to fight the hunger crisis in the United States and ensure universal food security.
-The logo serves the same purpose: it communicates that the organization deals with distributing fresh and healthy food across the country.
+The logo serves the same purpose: it communicates that the organization distributes fresh, healthy food across the country.

 What is Feeding America?